 In Part 1, we talked about multisig addresses and how you can have Open Channel Payments and Closed Channel Payments.
-These are the building blocks of the Lightning Network (LN).
+If MultiSignature wallets are the backbone of the Lightning Network (LN), then payment channels are the nerves.
 Now let’s look at how the LN would work between 2 people: Alice the Boss and Carol the Graphic Designer.

 The Lightning Network between 2 People